 “I have not stopped giving thanks for you, remembering you in my prayers” (Ephesians 1:16).

-Of the thirteen letters that are normally attributed to Paul, he’s thankful in ten of them.
+Of the thirteen letters by Paul, he expresses thanks in ten of them.
 But if you read other biblical writers, they don’t sound the same.

 “O LORD, our LORD, how majestic is your name in all the earth!
 You have set your glory above the heavens” (Psalm 8:1).